Washington DNP Programs

 Program Overview:

-The MSN to DNP program at Gonzaga University is primarily online with two on-campus immersions.
-The first is at the beginning of the program, and the second is for an orientation to the required DNP project.
-Students must complete a minimum of 340 practicum hours working on their DNP project, and additional hours are available for those who need to meet the 1,000-hour minimum.
-Full-time students can complete the program in two years.
+Gonzaga’s MSN to DNP runs primarily online with two on-campus immersions (orientation and DNP project orientation).
+Students complete a minimum of 340 practicum hours on their DNP project, with additional hours available to meet the 1,000-hour total.
+Full-time completion in two years suits practicing APRNs across the eastern WA region.

 Shortest/Accelerated DNP Programs in Washington